 I also promised her that we’d go riding during the weekends.
 It would be our little adventure before we start being a responsible parents.
 Preferably some where not that far and road isn’t boring.
 I also promised to get full safety gear for myself and her, that includes jacket, gloves, full face helmet and riding boots.

 2. Blessing from Parents.
 I had a very hard time convincing my mom on the bike.
 She tried avoid talking about it.
 I told her up front, I want to ride to work.
 Tolls and fuel are costly (paying additional RM500 monthly for a bike isn’t ?).
 But the important thing is, I want to go to office and back home with lesser stress.
 Like my wife, I promised her I would get all the safety attire that needs to be in place.
 She still disagrees.
+Another way to convince your mother is to use emotions.
+I reminded her of the time when I used to have a mini bike when I was younger and how I used to repair the mini bike parts.
+Emotional connect is something that will always work with mothers.

 I don’t know about you, but every time I go against my mom’s word, something disastrous will happen.
 I don’t want that, I don’t want to go against her words hence I used the army that I recruited earlier, my wife.
 I got my wife to call from Australia to convince my mom.
 I guess after series of doctrine injected into her mind, she finally submits to the idea of a bike.